ISISComputingGroup/ibex_developers_manual/System-Testing-The-IBEX-Script-Generator-with-Squish-BDD-Tools.md

 This step takes a table as a parameter (accessed through `context.table`) and a word parameter (described by the decorator with `|word|` and passed to the step function as `status`).
 A step can have multiple decorators of `@Given`, `@When` and `@Then`.
 There are also more abilities such as using `From` sections and passing data between tests through the context variable - details at https://doc.froglogic.com/squish/latest/api.bdt.functions.html.

+We do not generally edit the test.py file in the test case resources scripts.
+This script is created by squish and handles starting up tests and setting up the hooks.
+This could be used to start up the client instead of using `@OnFeatureStart` to speed up tests and enable us to better structure our features without concern for lengthening our tests.

 # Scenario and Feature hooks

 In the script section of the test suite resources, there is a file named `bdd_hooks.py`.
 This file contains a number of functions hooked into the tests to run at the beginning and end of features.
 For example: